Roth IRA Calculator

 |Principal||Roth IRA||Regular Taxable Savings|

-A Roth IRA is one type of Individual Retirement Arrangement (IRA) that provides tax-free growth and tax-free income in retirement.
-The major difference between Roth IRAs from traditional IRAs are that contributions to the former are not tax-deductible and contributions (not earnings) may be withdrawn tax-free at any time without penalty.
+A Roth IRA is a type of Individual Retirement Arrangement (IRA) that provides tax-free growth and tax-free income in retirement.
+The major difference between Roth IRAs and traditional IRAs are that contributions to the former are not tax-deductible and contributions (not earnings) may be withdrawn tax-free at any time without penalty.
 Roth IRAs were first introduced and established by the Taxpayer Relief Act of 1997 and is named after Senator William Roth.

 - Made using after-tax dollars.

 - Not tax-deductible.
 However, there is a tax credit, the Saver's Tax Credit, on IRS Form 8880 that can be claimed for up to 50% on the first $2,000 in contributions.

 - Contributions can be withdrawn tax-free at any time without penalty.
-However, earnings withdrawn may be subject to tax and/or penalty if withdrawn before the account holder is 59½ years old or if the account is five years old.
+However, earnings withdrawn may be subject to tax and/or penalty if withdrawn before the account holder is 59½ years old or if the account is less than five years old.

 - The contribution limit in 2021 for those aged 49 and below is $6,000.
 For those aged 50 and above, the limit is $7,000.

 - Unlike traditional IRAs, people who work past the age of 72 can still make contributions to a Roth IRA as long as their income falls within the accepted limit.

 - Contributions for a given tax year can be made to a Roth IRA up until taxes are filed in April of the next year.